nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 Consequently, no new data can be produced for the operator to trigger the window and release its buffers.
 Similarly, when sources take all buffers, the downstream tasks are blocked and cannot release buffers, leading to a deadlock.
 In our producer/consumer relationship between sources and successor pipelines, deadlocks need to be avoided (G2).
-By separating an I/O pool from the rest of the global buffer pools, we avoid the deadlock problem between sources and their consumer pipelines (P2).
+By separating an source pool from processing pools, we avoid the deadlock problem between sources and their consumer pipelines (P2).
 A redistribution of these pools based on the requirements of I/O and processing is an optimization that could be applied at a later point (NG4).

 ### Flow Control